Mam Rashan Shrine

 The 2020 World Monuments Watch

-While ISIS control of the area has now collapsed, only a percentage of the Yazidi population has returned to Sinjar.
-Around 200,000 Yazidis remain displaced within Iraq and many others have found shelter outside the region.
+While ISIS control of the area has now collapsed, only a fraction of the Yazidi population has returned to Sinjar.
+Around 180,000 Yazidis remain displaced within Iraq, and many others have found shelter outside the region.
 For those Yazidis who have returned to Sinjar, and for those wishing to return, the reconstruction of their old shrines is an expressed need and priority; reestablishing a thread of continuity with the past is a key process on the road to recovery after a violent rupture.
-The 2020 World Monuments Watch calls for shared efforts at recovery with the goal of establishing mutual respect for minority communities that have been denied equality and recognition in the past.
+By listing the site on the 2020 World Monuments Watch, World Monuments Fund (WMF) called for joint efforts to rebuild Mam Rashan Shrine with the goal of establishing mutual respect for minority communities that have been denied equality and recognition in the past.
+This nomination resulted in a grant from ALIPH (International alliance for the protection of heritage in conflict areas) for the reconstruction of the shrine according to its original design.

 Learn more